andreagrandi/andreagrandi-pelican/content/2014/configuring-ddclient-to-update-your-dynamic-dns-at-noip-com.md

 reachable without knowing the current IP address (the IP could change if you have a normal DSL service at home), you need a dynamic DNS service.

-To update the noip.com one you just need **ddclient,** a tool that is available in Raspbian/Debian repository.
+To update the noip.com one you just need **ddclient** a tool that is available in Raspbian/Debian repository.
 You can install it with this
 command: